mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 ### "Whatcha talkin bout Mauro?"

-All the pieces in Mark's and mine architecture belong to the same logical service.
+All the pieces in my and Mark's architecture belong to the same logical service.
 Let's apply Mark's approach to the products use case mentioned above:

 <div class="mermaid">
 flowchart LR